 Relevant means providing representation, services, events and support for our members that is what they want.
 It also includes constant evaluation to ensure we remain relevant and are always striving to give the best.
 It also means we value hard work and that what needs to be done gets done.

-Goal: To engage all our members in OUSA through our services, events, representation and communication.
+• Engage through our services, events, representation and communication

 • Provide responsive & pro-active support for student rights and student welfare

 2: UTILISE TECHNOLOGY & ONLINE PRESCENCE

 • Invest in key technologies including website development